amalia-angela/PhoneApp/README.md

 - The settings application allows the device owner to set its card id (phone number), set the language and the  theme of the device.

 ## Demo
-A demo video kerul ide beiilesztesre
+A demo video kerul ide beiilesztesre....

 ## Installation